Techtonica/curriculum/_templates/elective.md

 ## Further Reading
+- For a library/tool always include links to the official docs and
+- link its GitHub page
 - The next best thing to read after the above content
 - A list of important links to blogs and docs about the tech